 It is impossible not to fall in love with Dubrovnik.
 It’s old walls and limestone streets are intoxicating.
 Check out my top Dubrovnik tips and get planning your next break away.

-Walking through the streets of Dubrovnik in the blistering heat, I longed for a bar with a seaview.
-I had read on tripadvisor about Café Buza but when I arrived, I was underwhelmed.
+Walking through the streets of Dubrovnik in the blistering heat, I longed for a bar with a sea view.
+One of the Dubrovnik tips I read on TripAdvisor was to seek out Café Buza, but when I arrived, I was underwhelmed.
 People were packed like sardines under sweltering umbrellas, fighting for a view of the ocean.
 Fortunately for me, I didn’t hang around to tick that particular box.

 I did however stumble across a unique ‘hole in the wall’.
 To be honest, it was my son Luke, whose curiosity got the better of him, who discovered it.
 We followed him through a gap in the ancient stonework.
 With no apparent signage or indication of what was below, we climbed down numerous stone steps only to discover the coolest cliff-top bar, packed with sunbathers and tombstoners.
 For those of you who have not come across that term, tombstoners are people who jump off high (and sometimes dangerous) rocks into the ocean.

 I asked the barman if he had a card or even an address.
 He looked at me perplexed and said that the less people who found the bar, the better.
 An unusual form of marketing, I thought!
 It’s called Café Bard, but keep it to yourself… Everyone was chilled out sitting on cheap white plastic chairs, or sunbathing on the rocks with towels they clearly brought from home.

 The bar reminded me of a scene from my student days.
 For an hour or more, we sat back and enjoyed a few beers and watched the daredevils jump from crazy heights.
 I wondered, with some trepidation, if that would be my children someday.